oracle-samples/oci-data-science-ai-samples/jobs/tutorials/standbyjob-with-git/README.md

 bash listener.sh
 ```

-You should see output similar to this, if you run the code for first time:
+You should see output similar to this, if you run the code for the first time locally:

 ```bash
 set default git repo: https://github.com/lyudmil-pelov/standbyjob.git